The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Advanced variation

 Use line weight instead of color.
-Make the most important box slightly darker or thicker, and keep the rest quiet.
+Make the most important box slightly darker or thicker, and let the other boxes stay quieter.

 Layout 7